In this article, you'll learn...

 White label products are what we refer to as "customizable".
 These types of products allow you to choose color and place your own label, logo, etc, but may offer more limited customization options.

 Private label products offer a wide variety of customization options versus a white label, but fewer than fully custom.
 Whether this best meets your needs will depend on your brand and budget.

 Private label products are becoming a staple of the retail industry, both online and in brick & mortar retail.
 Private labeling is found in every type of product sold today, from food to clothing to consumer electronics.
 We're going to break down private labeling for you.
 We'll explain why private label products are a perfect solution for small and large businesses around the world.
 We'll also tell you about our company and why Prototype is a great choice for private label clothing manufacturing.

-Private label products can be customized and/or labeled in various ways to make the product uniquely your own.
-It takes a lot of time, effort and expense to develop a custom product (see Black Label).
-So, the advantage of private label is that it saves you all that time and expense.
-Yet, it still gives you the opportunity to sell products that are uniquely “yours”.
+A private label product is a type of product that can be customized and/or labeled in various ways to make the product uniquely your own.
+It takes a lot of time, effort and expense to develop a custom product.
+The costs and time required to developing a private label product is greatly reduced as compared to a custom product.